-2020 really is going to be your best year ever!
+2020 really could be your best year ever!
 We often start a new year with intentions or resolutions but these are largely a waste of time.
 That’s because these are very short-term solutions as far as our brains are concerned.
 We love them because we love a quick fix.
+And let’s face it – this year is panning out to be nothing like we may have envisaged at New Year…

 Most self-help books and articles advocate a mix of tools and affirmations that have worked for the writer and often promote “transformational change”.
 It can be easy to get lost in a sea of advice, suggestions, routines and “hacks” which can be quite challenging to follow through for any length of time.
 The only route and the fastest route to creating your best year is through developing your self-awareness by strengthening 7 specific skills that you already have.
 If you can build more self-awareness into your muscle memory you’ll experience quick wins (which our brain will quickly translate into quick fixes) and real long-term change and results.